Applied Clinical Governance

 one-day Workshop | $649

-IMPORTANT UPDATE: Due to the rapidly changing environment resulting from COVID-19 and the increase in recommendations for isolation from the Australian Government, our face-to-face workshops have been postponed until later in the year.
+IMPORTANT UPDATE: Due to the rapidly changing environment resulting from COVID-19 and the increase in recommendations for isolation from the Australian Government, our face-to-face workshops have been postponed until further notice.

-As a result, our digital transformation has been accelerated.
-We're excited to be able to offer you our Applied Clinical Governance workshop in an online format and create opportunities for clinicians across Australasia to learn alongside each other.
+We're excited to be able to offer you our Certificate in Clinical Governance in an online format and create opportunities for clinicians across Australasia to learn alongside each other.

 Good clinical governance places an emphasis on systemic approaches to safety and quality, rather than reactive, short-term fixes.
 It draws on the experiences of patients and the contributions of all staff as well as organisation-level strategies.